 Compiler vs interpreter

 I also want to include some information on skills, so please listen to this video and read this handout about note taking.

 Note taking plus other techniques for being successful -I suggest checking out the other links on this page .

 Cornell method of note taking

 30 question logic exercise Follow the logic flowchart and process the input, then tell me the output.
-You can just show the messages to cut down on the writing.
+Starting with probem 5, you can just show the messages to cut down on the writing.